 - Antioxidant (vitamin C)

 Vitamin C is a naturally occurring antioxidant.
 It helps protect our skin from free radicals, photoaging, and even skin cancers.
-Apply vitamin c in liquid form directly to your skin for best results.
-Check out our product daily c - it’s the perfect serum to add to your skincare routine!
+Apply vitamin C in liquid form directly to your skin for best results.
+Learn more about the awesome benefits of vitamin C.

 SPF is your BFF when it comes to skincare!
 It protects you from the sun's harmful UV rays.
 We recommend applying sunscreen at the start of your day, and reapply every 3 hours if outside, sweating or towelling off.
 Try to use sunscreen that is broad-spectrum and SPF 30 or higher.